-The Item Relations plugin lets you define relations between items.
+The Item Relations plugin lets you define relations between items in your Omeka Classic site.
 For example, you can make one item a part of another item, where "part of" is the relation.
 You can also make one item a "reproduction of" or a "translation of" another item.

 We've bundled the plugin with common relations derived from several formal vocabularies, including: